andresdp/performance-sensitivity-patterns/README.md

 The creation of a Python environment (e.g., with Conda) is recommended.
 A *requirements.txt* file is provided.

-Tables with the raw results reported in the paper are in *experimental-results.xlsx*.
+Tables with the experimental results reported in the paper, including the parameter constraints for each case, are in [*experimental-results.xlsx*](https://github.com/andresdp/performance-sensitivity-patterns/raw/refs/heads/main/experimental-results.xlsx).